AlomX/UsefulLink/README.md

   - [Blender-ControlNet](https://github.com/coolzilj/Blender-ControlNet) - Using Multiple ControlNet in Blender.
   - [Pulse](https://github.com/marcin-laskowski/Pulse) - Upsampling via Latent Space Exploration of Generative Models
   - [Codecompare](https://www.devart.com/codecompare/) - Compare and Merge Your Source Code
+  - [CryptoHack](https://cryptohack.org/) - A fun, free platform to learn about cryptography through solving challenges and cracking insecure code
+  - [Root Me](https://www.root-me.org/) - is a platform for everyone to test and improve their knowledge of computer security and hacking.

 - Images & Videos
   - [LottieFiles](https://lottiefiles.com/) - Create animations with ease